SwissDataScienceCenter/renku/docs/tutorials/first_steps/building_scripts.rst

 Building scripts
 ----------------

-In order to best utilise renku's powerful commands, it is usually a good idea to refactor interactive notebooks and other exploratory tools into scripts, once that part of the pipeline has been tested by the user.
+In order to best utilize renku's powerful commands, it is usually a good idea to refactor interactive notebooks and other exploratory tools into scripts, once that part of the pipeline has been tested by the user.